Cefalo/quick-meet/README.md

 3. Set up your environment.
 [Calender Quickstart](https://developers.google.com/calendar/api/quickstart/js#set_up_your_environment)
 4. Add the following scopes to the new credential (OAuth web client id): `./auth/userinfo.profile` and `./auth/calendar`
 5. Enable the [Admin SDK API](https://console.cloud.google.com/apis/api/admin.googleapis.com/overview).
 This is required to read the directory resources; refer to `getCalendarResources()`
+6. Enable the [People API](https://console.cloud.google.com/apis/api/people.googleapis.com).
+This is requred to obtain the emails of the people in your organization, used when searching attendees.
-6. Copy the **Client ID**, **Client secret** from the OAuth 2.0 Client ID you created in step 1, and place it in the `.env` file.
+7. Copy the **Client ID**, **Client secret** from the OAuth 2.0 Client ID you created in step 1, and place it in the `.env` file.
-7. Add the **Authorized javascript origins** and the **Authorized redirect URIs** in your google cloud project.
+8. Add the **Authorized javascript origins** and the **Authorized redirect URIs** in your google cloud project.
-8. Check out the [installation](CONTRIBUTING.md/#installation-with-docker-1) section, to prepare the app for launching.
+9. Check out the [installation](CONTRIBUTING.md/#installation-with-docker-1) section, to prepare the app for launching.
-9. Deploy your branch and your ready to start booking! 🎉
+10. Deploy your branch and your ready to start booking! 🎉
-10. Make sure to sync latest changes from the upstream repository.
+11. Make sure to sync latest changes from the upstream repository.

 **Note**: The **Authorized javascript origins** should have:
 ```bash